In this section you’ll be introducted to the basic building blocks of R and R-studio.

 and run these lines.

-Notice that the objects result and result2 that you just created are listed in the environment window in the upper-right panel of the R-studio interface.
+that you just created are listed in the environment window in the upper-right panel of the R-studio interface.

-Finally, and please remember this, R is case-sensitive.
-This means that result, Result and RESULT will all be considered different objects in R!
+will all be considered different objects in R!
 It is good practice to avoid using capital letters!
 Really, this will prevent you from experiencing some unnecessary frustrations!

 In this section we asked you to type some commands in the editor window.
 The combination of these different lines of code is called an “R script”.
 We advise you to save your R scripts regularly (as you should for any document).
 To save your R script, go to File > Save As… (or File > Save).
 By default, the script will be saved using an .R extension (a “dot R file”).